Swasbuckler/Mobile-Phone-ML-MLPC/README.md

 This project was done in accordance to the Machine Learning and Parallel Computing module in my Bachelors of Computer Science course.

-I have experimented on a Kaggle Dataset by Ahsan Razat named "Used Phones & Tablets Pricing Dataset", where Machine Learning Models were used to predict the prices of second hand phones using the features of that phone.
+I have experimented on a Kaggle Dataset from Ahsan Razat named "Used Phones & Tablets Pricing Dataset", where Machine Learning Models were used to predict the prices of second hand phones using the features of that phone.

 An extensive Exploratory Data Analysis was done on the dataset to develop a cohesive understanding of the features in the dataset.
 Different Preprocessing and Data Treatment techniques was also used to create multiple datasets that was transformed differently to see how they impact the performance of the machine learning models.